-Poorer performance on the EMAIL test can be related to the disorganised dimension via response inhibition.
-We observed a trend towards enhanced eye movement responses for T1 and T1+T2 (Table 3), which is indicative of a trade-off between speed and accuracy, as revealed by GOF measure.
-The findings between disorganised schizotypy and shorter durations for both T1 and T1-T2 are consistent with a previous observation43.
-The regression analysis suggest that the disorganised dimension was associated with a significant effect T1+T2 and GOF revealing a change in the goodness of fit within participants.
+Poorer performance on the EMAIL test can be related to the disorganized dimension via response inhibition.
+We observed a trend towards enhanced eye movement responses for T1 and T1 + T2 (table 3), which is indicative of a trade-off between speed and accuracy, as revealed by the GOF measure.
+The findings between disorganized schizotypy and shorter durations for both T1 and T1 - T2 are consistent with a previous observation.
+The regression analysis suggests that the disorganized dimension was associated with a significant effect on T1 + T2 and GOF revealing a change in the GOF within participants.
 One possible interpretation of GOF is that it reflects increased variability within participants.
-This would align with previous studies that have shown increased intra-subject reaction time variability for schizophrenia 57.
-In addition, previous studies have also associated the disorganised dimension with attentional deficits6.
-Thus, poorer attention and reduced accuracy being the underlying features of the disorganised dimension may account for our findings in relation to poorer performance as captured with GOF.
-Consequently, GOF can be a sensitive measure to detect reaction time variability in the disorganised dimension.
+This would align with previous studies that have shown increased intra-subject reaction time variability for schizophrenia.
+In addition, previous studies have also associated the disorganized dimension with attentional deficits.
+Thus, poorer attention and reduced accuracy being the underlying features of the disorganized dimension may account for our findings in relation to poorer performance as captured with GOF.
+Consequently, GOF can be a sensitive measure to detect reaction time variability in the disorganized dimension.

 We did not observe any relationship between contrast sensitivity and schizotypy scores.
-This finding contrasts with a previous study that reported a connection between contrast sensitivity and schizotypy scoresi58 (although see 59 for contrasting results).
-An explanation for this discrepancy might lie in design differences as Harper et al (2020)58 presented a grating as well as a moving pattern using different spatial and spatiotemporal contrast sensitivity measures, whereas we presented Landolt C optotypes, as well as the sample size (N=73 vs. N=39).
+This finding contrasts with a previous study that reported a connection between contrast sensitivity and schizotypy scoresi (although see for contrasting results).
+An explanation for this discrepancy might lie in design differences as Harper et al presented a grating as well as a moving pattern using different spatial and spatiotemporal contrast sensitivity measures, whereas we presented Landolt C optotypes, as well as the sample size (N = 73 vs. N = 39).

-This is the first exploratory study to assess differences in visual acuity within schizotypy, however there are several limitations that require cautious interpretation of the results.
+This is the first exploratory study to assess differences in VA within schizotypy, however, there are several limitations that require a cautious interpretation of the results.
 A key limitation is the sample size, and as such, the estimates of the association between schizotypy and visual function might be sensitive to sampling variations and extreme values.
-Another limitation of our exploratory study were the number of variables used to investigate the relationship between vision and schizotypy dimensions.
+Another limitation of our exploratory study was the number of variables used to investigate the relationship between vision and schizotypy dimensions.
 To confirm the specific effects and to reduce the likelihood of an overestimated effect size due to low power and build evidence for a future, further (preregistered) and larger studies are needed to replicate and confirm the findings and build evidence for a future meta-analysis.